FlorianSchnitzhofer/dtl-pipline/README.md

 REST API, Swagger UI, and OpenAPI schema are reachable from the same public host as the static site.

+For deployments, `API_PROXY_TARGET` must point to the actual backend service endpoint so requests are forwarded to the API instead of looping back to the public frontend host.
+Keep `VITE_API_BASE_URL` unset (or relative) so the browser uses the `/api` prefix and allows the server-side proxy to route traffic correctly.

 When the backend is deployed behind a TLS-terminating proxy (for example, on Azure App Service), set `AZURE_SITE_HOSTNAME` or `API_PUBLIC_BASE_URL` so the generated OpenAPI schema uses the external HTTPS URL.
 You can override the default path prefix with